Nike Baseball Camp Rising Star Sports Ranch

 In 2013, he graduated with his master’s degree in Sport Administration from Northern Colorado and also holds a Bachelor’s degree in Business Finance.
 He currently resides in St. George and has a passion for the great outdoors fishing, hunting and camping.

-This camp is open to all levels of player.
+Development of physical and mental game fundamentals from professional instructors...teaching the game inside and out.
 Groups will be designated as High School (High Potential) or General Skills (ages 9-12) and is intended to give the player all the skills necessary to improve and take their game to the next level.
 High School players will experience College Level workouts and received an entire college level training experience.

 Campers train at the full size indoor facilty during the day and play under the lights at night.
 The state of the art facilty offers a five star experience like no other.